IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Experiments

 \subsubsection{English Recognition}

-Given recent studies highlighting performance saturation on six usual benchmarks, we conduct experiments mainly on the Union14M-Benchmark to demonstrate the performance of our model.
+Given recent studies highlighting performance saturation on six usual benchmarks, we first conduct experiments on the Union14M-Benchmark to demonstrate the performance of our model.
 As shown in Table~\ref{union}, trained with the Union14M-L, our IPAD improves the accuracy by an average of 4.9\%.
 Notably, on the curved, multi-oriented, and salient datasets, the IPAD surpasses the previous best model by 4.7\%, 15.1\%, and 2.0\%, respectively, which demonstrates the assistance of abundant contextual information.
 However, leveraging contextual information during recognition also has drawbacks, such as the unsatisfactory performance on the incomplete dataset.
 As shown in Table~\ref{union}, the best model on the incomplete dataset is CRNN~\cite{shi2016end} and SATRN~\cite{wang2020decoupled}, which do not leverage linguistic knowledge.
+This occurs because models that leverage contextual information are trained on large volumes of complete English words.
+Incomplete words fall outside their learned linguistic patterns, causing these context-dependent models to fill in missing characters in an attempt to align the results with their internal linguistic knowledge.
+For example, when faced with an incomplete word “convenienc”, the model is likely to add an “e” to form “convenience”, as this fits the contextual information they get during training.

 Trained with synthetic or real datasets, we evaluate our model on large and intricate datasets.
 These include the three extensive datasets presented in Table~\ref{sota_largedatasets} and the occluded and artistic datasets featured in Table~\ref{tab:ost_art}.
-As evidenced in Table~\ref{sota_largedatasets}, when trained on synthetic datasets, our IPAD exhibits superior performance to PARSeq$_A$.
+As evidenced in Table~\ref{sota_largedatasets}, when trained on synthetic datasets, our IPAD exhibits superior performance to the {autoregressive (AR) version} PARSeq$_A$.
 While models trained on real datasets may not surpass the AR model in terms of performance, they excel in reduced inference time.
-Compared with other NAR models, our models manifest enhanced performance, with IPAD showing improvements of $1.2$.
+Compared with other {non-autoregressive (NAR)} models, our models manifest enhanced performance, with IPAD showing improvements of $1.2\%$.
 The results in Table~\ref{tab:ost_art} suggest that our models excel in recognizing text on occluded images due to their advanced context learning capabilities.
 Additionally, they surpass the CornerTransformer~\cite{xie2022toward} in artistic text recognition.